How player and team ratings are calculated

 - The offensive line is the average of the five starters: C, LG, RG, LT, and RT.

-- The return game uses the best kick and punt return options from the RB/WR/TE pool.
+- The return game uses the best kick and punt returners from the RB/WR/TE pool.

 That last part is the key difference between team and player ratings.
-Instead of grading one player in isolation, the offense is trying to find the best combination of backs, wideouts, and tight ends for how a team would actually want to play.
+Instead of grading one player in isolation, the offensive rating is the best combination of backs, wideouts, and tight ends for how a team would actually want to play.

 Why there are three offensive sub-ratings